Census Dots

 Hispanic

-Of the 486 places in South Dakota, Mount Vernon is the 158th most populous.
+Mount Vernon is ranked the 164th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mount Vernon was ranked the 158th most populous place in the 2020 Census.

 Mount Vernon's White Population